 Chief Master Sergeant Gibson

 Chief Master Sergeant James Gibson is the Aerospace Science Instructor (ASI) for the Fargo Public School District’s Air Force Junior Reserve Officer Training Corps (AFJROTC) program.
 Chief Gibson assists in managing the various aspects of the AFJROTC program to include teaching academic classes, supervise all cadets participating in official AFJROTC unit events, drill and ceremony and leadership education.

 Chief Gibson was born in Albany, Georgia and grew up as an Air Force dependent living in multiple locations such as Florida, Hawaii, Minnesota, Illinois, North Carolina and finally North Dakota.
 Chief Gibson graduated from high school in Wahpeton, North Dakota and enlisted in the North Dakota Air National Guard in Fargo, North Dakota.
 He started his 36-year military career as a Security Forces member where he moved through the unit eventually becoming the Security Forces Manager.
 Chief Gibson was then moved into the Chief of Information Protection (CIP) position where he processed security clearances and instructed Wing personnel on the proper handling of classified information.
 For the last three years of his career, he was selected as the Senior Enlisted Leader (SEL) for the North Dakota National Guard.
 In this position, he was the highest ranking enlisted individual in the state of North Dakota and represented all enlisted personnel both Army and Air National Guard.

 Chief Gibson is married to Gayle and they reside in West Fargo.
-He has four children; Samantha, Brandon, Melanie and Olivia.
+He has four children; Samantha (Correy), Brandon (Amber), Melanie and Olivia.
 He has four grandsons; Colby, Carter, Tristan, and Cameron, along with two granddaughters; Emma and Sophie.